gohugoio/hugo/content/content-management/archetypes.md

 Default archetypes are convenient if your content's front matter stays consistent across multiple [content sections][sections].

 ### Creating the Default Archetype

+When you create a new Hugo project using `hugo new site`, you'll notice that Hugo has already scaffolded a file at `archetypes/default.md`.

 The following examples are from a site that's using `tags` and `categories` as [taxonomies][].
 If we assume that all content files will require these two key-values, we can create a `default.md` archetype that *extends* Hugo's base archetype.
 In this example, we are including "golang" and "hugo" as tags and "web development" as a category.